Dr. Ramesh's Biography

-At CSU Northridge, Ramesh has forged a strong relationship between the college and the professional engineering community through innovative programs such as Tech Fest, and the annual Senior Design Project Showcase.
+As the Dean at CSU Northridge, Ramesh has forged a strong relationship between the college and the professional engineering community through innovative programs such as Tech Fest, and the annual Senior Design Project Showcase.
 His efforts have strengthened the pipeline and helped students explore their career options while encouraging academic excellence.
-Since 2011 the college has recruited 20 new faculty members and has active interdisciplinary centers in Energy Research, Entrepreneurship and Innovation.
+Since 2011 the college has recruited 35 new faculty members and has active interdisciplinary centers in Energy Research, Entrepreneurship and Innovation.
 He has helped build a robust industry advisory board at the college level and active industry liaison councils at the program level.
 This has led to several productive partnerships benefiting students and faculty.

-Among the unique interdisciplinary programs that he has helped develop at CSUN is a Master’s degree program in Assistive Technology Engineering.
+Among the unique interdisciplinary programs that he helped develop at CSUN is a Master’s degree program in Assistive Technology Engineering.
 Graduates from the program help design and create products to serve persons with disabilities.
-Enrollment in the college’s programs has more than doubled during his tenure and continues to grow with over 4,500 students in five departments.
-He has led the college and its programs through two successful ABET accreditation visits in 2007 and 2013.
+Enrollment in the college’s programs more than doubled during his tenure and continues to grow with over 4,900 students in five departments.
+He led the college and its programs through two successful ABET accreditation visits in 2007 and 2013.
 Ramesh is an ardent advocate of student success and is the PI of a nationally acclaimed five year, $ 5.5 Million grant from the US Department of Education’s HSI-STEM program entitled AIMS2 to support and graduate underrepresented minorities in engineering and computer science.
+This program was selected for sequel funding with a $ 6 Million grant from USDE in 2016 also under Dr. Ramesh’s leadership as the Director and Lead Principal Investigator.
 The program was recognized by Excelencia in Education in September 2014.
 In 2014 Ramesh was invited by the White House Office of Science and Technology Policy (OSTP) to host one of the four national White House STEM workshops at CSU Northridge.
 This very successful workshop was held at CSUN on October 7, 2014 and attracted leaders from academia, government, and industry to discuss efforts to broaden participation in the STEM disciplines, remove barriers, and improve student graduation rates- especially in engineering and computer science.

 Ramesh’s research interests span the areas of high speed (Terabit/sec) optical communication systems, devices and electronic circuit design.
 He has several publications to his credit in these areas.
 He volunteers his time to support and improve engineering education in India by offering classes and webinars online under the auspices of the IUCEE – Indo US Collaborative for Engineering Education (www.iucee.org).
 Ramesh graduated with the B.E. degree (Honors, 1981) in Electronics and Communication Engineering from Regional Engineering College, Tiruchirapalli in the University of Madras, India, and received the M.S.E.E.
 (1983) and Ph.D.
 (1986) degrees from Southern Illinois University, Carbondale.
 Prior to joining CSUS in 1987, he was a Visiting Professor at Southern Illinois University, Carbondale.